etonedemid/reNut/README.md

 REQUIREMENTS
 -------------------------------------------------------------------
-US version of banjo-kazooie: nuts and bolts default.xex(soon:tm:)
+US version of banjo-kazooie: nuts and bolts default.xex